-Advanced Setting Description Skip Offline Applications in the Consistency Group (For Consistency Group management only) Specify whether to ignore unavailable applications that are part of a consistency group.
+Setting Description Skip Offline Applications in the Consistency Group (For Consistency Group management only) Specify whether to ignore unavailable applications that are part of a consistency group.
 You create a consistency group to back up the data of all member applications together to preserve consistency of data across the member applications.
 Consistency groups are collections of discovered applications from the same host.
-Options are: Fail backup when offline applications are found Skip offline applications during backup Map staging disks to all nodes in an application cluster If your nodes are in an application cluster, you can use this to ensure that the nodes of an application cluster are protected in case of failover during backup.
+Options are: • Fail backup when offline applications are found • Skip offline applications during backup Map staging disks to all Nodes in an Application Cluster (or all ESX Hosts in a Cluster) If your nodes are in an application cluster, you can use this to ensure that the nodes of an application cluster are protected in case of failover during backup.
 Do not map staging disk to all nodes of application cluster Map staging disk to all nodes of application cluster.
 In the event of an application cluster failure, this option will protect failover copies.
-Backup SQL Server User Logins Captures the SQL Server database login credentials.
-When the database is mounted as a virtual application (application aware mount) the virtual database will have all of the login credentials used by the source.
+Backup SQL Server User Logins Captures the SQL Server instance login records for accounts granted access to databases being backed up.
+When the database is mounted as a virtual application (application aware mount) the backed up user logins can be optionally restored into the target SQL Server instance, ensuring the virtual database will be accessible by the same users with access to the original source database.
 Options are Yes or No .
 Enable Database Log Backup The Enable Database Log Backup option allows the SLA policy to backup an Oracle or Microsoft SQL Server database and all associated transaction log files.
 The logs are backed up when the log snapshot job runs.
 Options are Yes or No. When set to Yes, the related options are enabled.
-Note: For details on Log Protection, see Database Log Protection in an SLA Policy on page 19.
+Note: For details on Log Protection, see Database Log Protection in an SLA Policy on page 23.
 RPO When Enable Database Log Backup is set to Yes , RPO defines the frequency for database log backup.
 Frequency is set in minutes and must not exceed the database backup interval.
-Log Backup Retention Period (In Days) When Enable Database Log Backup is set to Yes , log retention is defined separately from the retention of the Snapshot policy.
+Log Backup Retention Period When Enable Database Log Backup is set to Yes , log retention is defined separately from the retention of the Snapshot policy.
 Having a separate retention period allows you to use logs in conjunction with copies of the database stored in both the Snapshot and Dedup pools.
 The log retention period is a mandatory setting.